Some content may contain affiliate links to products which means we could earn a fee on your purchase. Thank you for visiting

 I experienced all of that and more.
 Out of all the research I’ve done for my dog’s supplements and health, this was the most exhaustive, by far.
 As a result of this extensive research, there were moments where I actually knew more than a company representative, and that’s the nature of an unregulated product.

-In the end, I’m thankful for having started from the begining and gained a true understanding.
-I stand by what I’m looking for in a CBD for MY dog and recommend, wholeheartedly either of these two companies making: Full Spectrum Hemp CBD for dogs, using the CO2 extraction method, with Organic, USA Grown, Non-GMO Hemp, and who proudly share 3rd party results right beside their product.
+In the end, I’m thankful for having started from the beginning and gained a true understanding.
+I stand by what I’m looking for in a CBD for MY dog and recommend, wholeheartedly either of these two companies because I buy them myself:

 NuLeaf Naturals CBD for Pets (Link to Product)use code: SENIORDOGDAYS and get 20% off NuLeaf